-Prerequisite: ART 102, ART 231, ART 270 or permission of instructor.
+Prerequisite: ART 103, ART 231, and ART 270 or permission of instructor.

-A more advanced course than ART 270, Ceramics.
-Students will need to have a basic knowledge of handbuilt and wheelthrown techniques with various clay bodies and, a basic knowledge of glazes, their application and kiln loading and firing processes.
-Students should have taken ceramics, ART 270, at Cochise College for at least one previous semester.
+A more advanced course than ART 270, Ceramics I. Students will need to have a basic knowledge of handbuilt and wheelthrown techniques with various clay bodies and, a basic knowledge of glazes, their application and kiln loading and firing processes.
+Students should have taken ART 270, Ceramics I at Cochise College.